Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Allston and Brighton

 Similar to Kenway/Fenmore, Allston and Brighton are often lumped together due to their proximity to each other.
-Allston/Brighton is considered one of the more affordable Boston areas to live in.
-Allston is home to Harvard Business School while a portion of Boston College is in Brighton.
+These neighborhoods are considered some of the most affordable options in the Boston metropolitan area.
+Allston is home to Harvard Business School, while a portion of Boston College is in Brighton.
 The neighborhood also provides easy access to Boston University and the Colleges of the Fenway via the Green Line.
 Students can use the Green Line to travel to the Red Line, allowing for a 25 to 40-minute ride on the T to Massachusetts Institute of Technology and Harvard University.

 Allston Average Rent Prices by the Bedroom